• Home

 Watch: "Brain Story: All in the Mind", BBC Documentary (2000):

 • Warning!
 This documentary includes some intense imagery, including footage of live brain surgery, patients with amputated limbs, and people with severe brain damage.
-If you feel you don't want to watch the video, please get in touch with me and I'll find you an alternative assignment.
+If you don't want to watch the video, please get in touch with me and I'll find you an alternative assignment.

 Reading Guide